This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 The best way is to first get all the salt out of your hair before you can dye your hair.

-You should always head to the salon to get it done correctly.
+You should always head to the salon to get it done the right way.

 A qualified stylist knows what you need to do to get rid of all the salt.

-In a perfect case scenario, they’ll cleanse and deep condition your hair then asks you to come back the following day for color.
+In a perfect case scenario, they’ll cleanse and deep condition your hair then ask you to come back the following day for color.

 It’s better to be safe than sorry.